 Universal Right to Water

 These four countries with water scarcity all point to the same question: who owns the natural resources?
 In general, national borders can define the right to natural resources of each country, but this is not the case for water as most believe that manipulating water supplies is morally wrong.
 Having free access to freshwater is a basic human right.
 Yet, the privatisation of water has unfortunately become inevitable.
 But considering the law of supply and demand, imposing a cost on users can potentially reduce excessive use of water.
 Though as global inequality worsens, more people will be unable to afford clean, drinking water.
-Ultimately, what we need to do next is to have a strong international institution to define the right to water of each country, and this is necessary to prevent conflicts.
+Ultimately, what we need is to have international institution to define the right to water for each country.

 You might also like: 13 Biggest Environmental Problems Of 2023